deth2026/library-management-system/README.md

 - Frontend using HTML, CSS, and JavaScript
 - Responsive design implemented using Bootstrap
 - CRUD operations for managing books and members
-- User-friendly dashboard and clean interface
+- User-friendly  and clean interface
+- Dashboard show information

 ## 📂 Folder Structure of project